DavidBK/shampoo/Node/TypeScript.md

    console.log(veryStr);
    ```

-1. Fix the code so `addFullName` function will get any object in the shape of `UserShape`:
+1. Fix the code so `addFullName` function will get any object that satisfies `UserShape`:

    ```ts
    type UserShape = {